-Within DR-4344the 2017 and DR-43532018 impacted areas, 4241 percent of the population identifies as Hispanic.
-Within the CountiesColusa, Los Angeles County has, Santa Barbara, and Ventura Counties all feature the highest percentage of populationpeople that identifies identify as Hispanic, while.
-Trinity, Shasta, and Nevada County hasCounties have the lowest percentage.
-For the MID Areas, 42 percent of Ventura County and 27 percent of Sonoma County of population that identify as Hispanic.
-While the percentages show that share of population per county, the population of people who identify as Hispanic or Latino is significant in the impacted areas.
+Within DR-4344 and DR-4353 impacted areas, 42 percent of the population identifies as Hispanic.
+Within the Counties, Los Angeles County has the highest percentage of population that identifies as Hispanic, while Nevada County has the lowest percentage.
+For the MID Areas, 42 percent of Ventura County and 27 percent of Sonoma County identify as Hispanic.